 I took all of our own photos, and I did most of them outside on overcast days.
 I’d put the product on a piece of cardboard or something with a solid background.

 Afterward, I’d find someone on Fiverr to change the background to solid white (I paid $5 for background removal on 10 photos).

 Be sure that you take photos of all angles and all sides.
 Amazon gives you space to add a lot of photos to your listing, so use them all.

 You can also take lifestyle photos that show the product in use.
 Amazon stipulates that your main photo needs to be on a white background, but other photos can be lifestyle.

 Your product title is extremely important for Amazon SEO.
-You want the most important keywords to be in your title so potential customers can find you.
+You want the most important keywords to be in your title so that potential customers can find you.

 Aside from the photos and the title, the bullet points are the next most important part of the listing.
 Make sure that your bullet points focus on the benefits of the product and how it will help customers.